Web3-Conf-India/Hack-Web3Conf/README.md

 # Hack-Web3Conf
 ## How to submit:
 - Register for Hack Web3Conf using this [Google Form](https://forms.gle/Wyc4QFTJYESUNjqy9)
-- Upload your code somewhere on the internet.
-This can be to a GitHub repository ( preferred ), anywhere: as long as it is accessible by the judges.
-You will provide a link to this in the next steps.
-- Login to your GitHub account.
+- Login to your GitHub account
+- Upload your code to GitHub public repository.
+Complete source code must be available to the judges during the Hackathon.
 - Make sure that the following are taken into consideration before submitting ( failure to do so will result in disqualification ) :
     1. Make sure you have your code link ready
-  2. You should be ready with your PPT/Document of your project
+    2. All the necessary instructions and documentation are included in the project README file
-  3. Demo Video for the project-
+    3. Demo Video link for the project
         - Tell us about your project
         - Demo of your project
+        - Explain how you fit within your selected track
         - Video must be in English
-     - File name should be TeamName_HackWeb3Conf
-  4. Demo Link - Hosted / Live link of the prototype
+        - Upload your video to YouTube/Vimeo or any other platform where it is publicly visible
+    4. Include the deployed contract address
 - Start a new submisison issue.
 - Mention team name, email of poc, track or bounty submitting for.
 - Submit the issue.